-The first steps include gathering the information necessary, including the identities of all the parties involved.
-They would need to identify the transaction, what is being sold or acquired, and everybody involved in the transaction from top to bottom.
+The first steps include gathering all necessary information.
+An individual would need to identify the transaction, what is being sold or acquired, and the identities of all the parties involved.
 This also includes any customers and middlemen who will have an interest in the transaction.
 Providing all of that information in a license application will hopefully improve the likelihood that OFAC will provide a ruling on their application.

 Evidence and Documentation

-It all depends on the particularities of someone’s case.
-As such, there is no specific evidence or documentation that is required.
-Depending on the transaction they want to engage in, they should have supporting documentation that substantiates and supports what someone wants to do and why they want to do it.
+While no explicit burden of proof exists, it is important to include detailed, accurate, and verifiable information to OFAC so that the agency can make an informed decision regarding their application.
+Because the evidence and documentation required all depends on the particularities of someone’s case, there are no specified requirements.
+Depending on the transaction they want to engage in, an individual should have supporting documentation that substantiates and supports what they want to do and why they want to do it.

 Appealing an Unfavorable Ruling

 Technically, it is possible to appeal OFAC’s decision regarding a specific license application because it is considered a final agency action.
 For example, if the agency denies the application, someone can appeal it in federal court or they can revise and refile their license application if they have new information for OFAC to consider.
 If they proceed with an action in federal court, the chance of success is incredibly low because the courts afford OFAC with extreme deference regarding its decisions.
 As such, it is usually best practice to present their arguments to OFAC directly in the application and to cooperate with the agency as it makes its decision.
 Appeals can be filed in US District Court in DC or in any other US District Court where the venue is proper.